New York sees drop in new hospitalizations, deaths keep rising

-New York saw a sharp drop in the number of people newly admitted to a hospital in the past 24 hours to the lowest level in the coronavirus crisis, a sign that social distancing steps are working, Governor Andrew Cuomo said on Thursday.
+New York state saw a sharp drop in the number of people newly admitted to a hospital in the past 24 hours to the lowest level since the coronavirus outbreak began, a sign that social distancing steps were working, Governor Andrew Cuomo said on Thursday.
+But Cuomo also disclosed that the number of deaths increased to 799 on Wednesday, a record high for a third day, and talked about a growing economic toll on the state that he said far exceeded the impact of the Sept.
+11, 2001, attacks.

+New York, the epicenter of the outbreak in the United States, has now recorded 7,067 deaths from COVID-19, the respiratory disease caused by the novel coronavirus, or nearly half of the total across the country.
+Cuomo said he planned to bring in additional funeral directors to deal with the fallout of what he characterized as a "silent explosion" that has sent "ripples through society" and represented the "same evil" that terrorized New York in 2001.

+Despite the growing toll, Cuomo said business and school closures and other social distancing measures had helped drive down new hospitalizations to just 200 people on Wednesday, a third of the level a day earlier and the lowest since the crisis began.
+He reiterated that New York was "flattening the curve".
+He warned, however, that any relaxing of the shutdowns risked ingniting new outbreaks, noting that the deadly Spanish influenza pandemic of 1918 had come in three waves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)